rcpch/digital-growth-charts-server/documentation/docs/safety/csmf/clinical-risk-mgmt-plan.md

 ### Public forum

-RCPCH maintains a presence on the Open Health Hub web forum ([openhealthhub.org](https://openhealthhub.org)), where users, implementers, and clinicians can feed back on the system.
+RCPCH maintains a presence on our [Discourse forum](https://forum.rcpch.tech/), where users, implementers, and clinicians can feed back on the system.
 This is a transparent and open mechanism for safety feedback and aftermarket surveillance of the platform.
 Using the same system or using our contact page it is also possible to send a private message or contact via email in the event of a private communication being necessary.

 ## Healthcare IT Clinical Risk Management Deliverables